dnsimple/dnsimple-support/content/articles/setting-name-servers.markdown

 1. Log into DNSimple with your user credentials.
 1. If you have more than one account, select the relevant one.
-1. On the header click the <label>Domains</label> tab, locate the relevant domain, and click on the name to access the domain page.
+1. On the header click the <label>Domain Names</label> tab, locate the relevant domain, and click on the name to access the domain page.

     ![Domain Page link](/files/domains-domain-link.png)